 Today's users are demanding more and more from their applications.
 The trend to move applications of all kinds online has been in place for years, but as you can guess, the worldwide pandemic served to bend the curve further upward.
 As users demand more of their applications, software providers are forced to demand more of their servers and storage.
-For many companies, Intel® Optane™ DC Persistent Memory is the key to answering this demand.
+For many companies, Intel® Optane™ DCPMM is the key to answering this demand.

 One of the most innovative advances in memory technology to hit the market in years, Intel® Optane™ persistent memory delivers a combination of affordable large capacity and support for data persistence.
-It is ideal for a wide range of use cases and can provide solution providers quicker insights from data-intensive applications.
+It is ideal for a wide range of use cases and can provide solution providers with quicker insights from data-intensive applications.

 Among its benefits include native persistence and the ability to store data even when powered off, two operational modes allow customers the flexibility to take advantage of Intel® Optane™ Persistent Memory benefits across multiple workloads, large capacities at lower than DRAM prices, and 256-AES hardware encryption to ensure the security of your data.

-Three Factors Driving Data Demand
+3 Factors Driving Data Demand and Where DCPMM Steps In

 In practical terms, global application demand has created three interlocking trends.
 First, more core computing power and multi-thread capability are needed.
 In-demand applications need faster, more powerful processing to grow.